benjvi/helm-cd-pipeline/README.md

 ## Getting Started

 To deploy locally from scratch, run `setup-local.sh` on your local machine.
 This starts Minikube and deploys a Jenkins chart into it.
 The Jenkins chart included contains the job definition pointing to this repo.

 If you already have a Jenkins set up, you only need to set up a multibranch pipeline to point to (a fork of) this repo.
 Note that the job must be configured to check out a branch, not in detached HEAD mode, for the deploy script to run successfully.

 ## How it works

 On each feature branch, any changes relative to master will be deployed.
 On master, all changes made since the last successful build will be applied.

 To avoid making duplicate revisions in the helm release history, `helm update` is only applied when the new release would be different than the currently deployed revision.
 This is calculated using the `helm diff` plugin.
-Note that this means any changes made to the releases outside of helm, eg directly with kubectl, will not be rectified automatically (helm isn't a config management tool!).
+This does mean any changes made to the releases outside of helm, eg directly with kubectl, will not be rectified automatically (helm [isn't a config management tool](https://github.com/kubernetes-helm/community/blob/master/helm-v3/009-package_manager.md)!).

 ## Workflow

 This pipeline assumes a simple development model that uses short-lived feature branches, merged via PRs to the master branch.

 1. In **local development**, the user can run the deploy script to their own namespace to get quick feedback on their changes
-2. When a **feature branch**     is created, the changes are pushed to a test environment to check the changes checked-in are as intended
+2. When a **feature branch** is created (or updated), the changes are pushed to a test environment to check the changes checked-in are as intended
 3. After **merging to master**, the changes from the new commits on master will be deployed into the staging environment

-We assume there won't be many feature branches open at the same time *that modify the same chart*, so contention in deploying to a test environment will not be a big problem.
+We assume there won't be many feature branches open at the same time *that modify the same chart*, so contention in test environment use will not be a big problem.

 ## Layout